Bubacarr355/Manks/README.md

 Hi Manks,

-i manks here by request for assestant in my project
+i manks here by request for assistance in my project